GitbookIO/javascript/numbers/README.md

 There is nothing magical or strange going on with these.
 You define variables and set their values to any number type.

-In this chapter, we'll learn how to create number and do some operations on them (like additions, subtractions, ...).
+In this chapter, we'll learn how to create number and do some operations on them (like additions and subtractions).